pinpie/pinpie/docs/tags.md

 Static files could be located outside the site root folder.
 Set ```CFG::$pinpie['static folder']``` to static files root folder.
 Default value is ```ROOT``` (see [constants](#root)).

-For more detailed information about static tags, pre-minification and gzip pre-compression, please see [Static](static.md) readme.
+For more detailed information about static tags, pre-minification and gzip pre-compression, please see [static readme](static.md).